dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 [!code-csharp[Main](middleware/sample/Startup.cs?name=snippet2&highlight=3,7-12)]

-Response Caching Middleware only caches 200 (OK) server responses.
+Response Caching Middleware only caches server responses that result in a 200 (OK) status code.
 Any other responses, including [error pages](xref:fundamentals/error-handling), are ignored by the middleware.

 > [!WARNING]
 > Responses containing content for authenticated clients must be marked as not cacheable to prevent the middleware from storing and serving those responses.
 See [Conditions for caching](#conditions-for-caching) for details on how the middleware determines if a response is cacheable.